oroinc/documentation/crm/admin_guide/security/access_management_roles_actions.rst

    .. image:: ../img/access_roles_management/role_create_entities_acl2.png

    |

+6. Click **Workflows** and for each workflow / workflow transition and each action specify the required access level.
+By default, for all workflows access levels are set to **None**.
+Choose the workflow or transition to which you want to assign different permissions, click the action name, and in the drop-down list, click the required access level.
+For more information about the access levels, see the `Access Levels <./access-management-access-levels>`__ guide.

+   .. tip:: If you cannot see individual transitions of the workflow, click the **+** **Expand** icon in front of the workflow name to expand the transitions list.

-6. Click **Users**, and in the grid, select check boxes in front if the users to whom you want to assign this role.
+7. Click **Users**, and in the grid, select check boxes in front if the users to whom you want to assign this role.

 |